Updated: Mar 20

-A "Bricked" ECU is an ECU that has been rendered inoperable, and now has the functionality of a brick.
+A "Bricked ECU" is an Engine Control Unit that has been rendered inoperable, and now only can function as a brick or paperweight.

-While bricking an ECU is not common, it is always a risk when tuning a vehicle.
-A bricked ECU is usually the result of a communications issue that occurs when a new calibration is being loaded onto the vehicle's ECU.
+While bricking an ECU is uncommon, it is always a risk when tuning a vehicle.
+A bricked ECU is usually the result of a communications issue that happens during programming.
 This can be due to several reasons:

 The processor in your ECU contains "Program" data as well as "Calibration" data.
-The program data is the portion of the ECU that contains instructions on how to run the vehicle, as well as instructions on how to transmit data over the OBD2 port.
-The calibration data tells the ECU about your vehicle (displacement, injector size, desired fueling, desired timing, etc...) so that the ECU can make the correct choices about how to run your vehicle.
+The program data is the portion of the ECU's memory that contains instructions on how to run the vehicle, as well as instructions on how to transmit data over the OBD2 port.
+The calibration data tells the ECU about your specific vehicle (displacement, injector size, desired fueling, desired timing, etc...) so that it can make the correct calculations needed in order to perform its functions.

 No matter what data your tuner loads into the calibration portion of your ECU with reputable tuning software, the program data remains the same.
 With correct OEM program data, you can communicate with the ECU, and reload a working calibration onto it.

 While a bad tune can't brick an ECU, electrical issues and neglect can.
 A dying battery in the car or the tuner's laptop can cause communication to stop.
-Simply unplugging the USB cable can cause a failure as well.
+Simply unplugging the USB cable while programming an ECU can cause a failure as well.
 Precautions can and should be taken to ensure a successful write.